paed01/unnecessary.js/README.md

 # Report after test completion

-Since test frameworks (mocha or lab) don´t have a easy way to know if the test has completed it is possible to listen for process exit.
+To make the module report unused files after test completion - listen for process exit.

-Example setup-file to be used with `mocha.opts` `--require` property:
+Example setup-file to be used with `mocha.opts` `--require` argument:
 ```javascript
 'use strict';